 ^a Telkomsel has no collateral for its bank loans, or other credit facilities.
 The terms of the various agreements with Telkomsel's lenders and financiers require compliance with a number of covenants and negative covenants as well as financial and other covenants, which include, among other things, certain restrictions on the amount of dividends and other profit distributions which could adversely affect Telkomsel's capacity to comply with its obligation under the facility.
 The terms of the relevant agreements also contain default and cross default clauses.
-As of March 31, 2022, Telkomsel has complied with the above covenants.
+As of June 30, 2022, Telkomsel has complied with the above covenants.

-For The Three Months Period Ended March 31, 2022 and 2021 (unaudited) (Amounts in the tables expressed in billions of Indonesian Rupiah, unless otherwise stated)
+(Amounts in the tables expressed in billions of Indonesian Rupiah, unless otherwise stated)